LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 function FACTION:GetDefaultDesc(client)
     -- Use the name as part of a simple biography. local callsign = self:GetDefaultName(client)
-    return string.format("%s recently enlisted and is eager for duty.", callsign) end
+    -- Returning true overrides any description entered by the player. return string.format("%s recently enlisted and is eager for duty.", callsign), true end
 ```